-On one of our early fall weekends, I decided it was an opportune time to check out a garage gutter.
-It hadn’t drained well when Virginia was clipped by Hurricane Matthew's massive rains.
-Being the brave and careful DIYer in our home, I brushed up on ladder safety tips and ventured up with my husband spotting me below (during halftime of course).
+On one of our warmer spring weekends, I decided it was an opportune time to check out a garage gutter.
+I noticed it wasn’t draining well late last fall.
+Being the brave and careful DIYer in our home, I brushed up on ladder safety tips and ventured up to check it out.

 Ahhh, gutters!
 These unsung heroes are a critical part of your home’s water-proofing!
-Imagine just a fraction of rain hurricane Harvey brought to Texas coming to Virginia.
-And think of all that snow and ice melting down from the roof towards your foundation this winter.
+Severe weather is typical this time of year and Virginia's hurricane season is right around the corner.
+Imagine just a fraction of rain hurricane Irma brought to Florida coming to Virginia!

 The gutter system must do the mighty work of running massive amounts of water AWAY from the house.
-Fall is the perfect time to get them right!
+Spring is the perfect time to get them right!

 Travis, our NNINS expert, says gutters are the #1 most neglected and problematic issue he sees in external home inspections.
 Critical during hurricane season but simple to fix.
 Just follow these three easy steps to ensure your gutters are ready and waiting for any watery assault.

 1. Ensure your gutter has all the necessary components to work!